Erenussocrates/My-Bitburner-Scripts/README.txt

-combined-list.txt , distribution-list.txt , myOwnServers.txt , all-list.txt ,
+all-list.txt , myOwnServers.txt , stock-list.txt:
-stock-list.txt , stock-record.txt :

-"combined-list.txt" : Typically, there are names of servers that have money inside them on this list, so that they can be used for various grow-weaken-hack processes.
-For this reason, moneyless servers won't be on this list.
-Also, the servers who have entries in Stock Market won't be on this list either.

-"distribution-list.txt" : Typically, there are names of servers that have RAM inside them on this list, so that they can be used for their ability to process and run scripts.
-For this reason, RAMless servers won't be on this list.
+"all-list.txt" : This will have the names of all servers, regardless of the fact if they have money or RAM in them or not.
+Except it won't have the names of my own bought servers.
+This was made so, that because some processes can be used on all servers regardless of the fact if they don't have money or RAM.

 "myOwnServers.txt" : Typically, there are names of servers that I have bought on my own on this list.
 These servers are used for their ability to